Nexabug/react-notes/working with comoponets , props and jsx.md

 ## Destructuring Props

-Instead of `props.key`, destructure in the function parameters:
+Instead of using `props.key`, we can destructure props directly in the function parameters:

 ```jsx
 function Greeting({ name }) {